 Bristol already has a strong heritage for creative industries such as film making.
 And it is becoming increasingly attractive to startups and entrepreneurs, too.

 Bristol startups have a survival rate of 60.6% – one of the highest in the country.
 Part of their success is down to the steady stream of top talent coming from the area’s world-class education institutions.
 Thanks to the city’s work-life balance, lifestyle appeal and cultural offering, students tend to stay in the city after graduation giving businesses access to a lot of brainpower.

 Another reason for Bristol’s startup success is its supportive infrastructure.
 The Temple Quarter local enterprise zone, for example, is home to a cluster of tech businesses and startup incubators, including SETsquared and WebStart Bristol, alongside accelerators and access to Angel investors looking to back scaleups.

 In 2021, the city attracted more than £100m in venture capital funding.
 Bristol has been named one of the UK’s fastest-growing tech hubs and has the highest number of tech job opportunities outside London.

 With its strong economic growth, attractive lifestyle offerings and thriving business scene, Bristol is one of the most attractive places in the UK for property buyers.

 Average asking prices in Bristol increased 60% over the past decade and homeowners in Bristol’s Easton area have experienced the UK’s biggest increase in house prices in the last 10 years – up 120%.

-5. The Highest Demand for Rental Property in the Country
+High Demand for Rental Property